sourovchandradas/linux-basic-for-security/Week-04/Day-06/That-day-learning.md

-# 🐧 Day 27 (Week 04 • Day 06): Becoming Secure and Anonymous — Internet Privacy & Tracking Prevention
+# 🐧 Day 26 (Week 04 • Day 05): Becoming Secure and Anonymous — Internet Privacy & Tracking Prevention

-Welcome to Day 06 of Week 04 of my Linux Security learning journey.
-This document covers background mechanics of online tracking, network surveillance, packet routing vulnerabilities, and practical anonymity strategies.
+Welcome to Day 05 of Week 04 of my Linux Security learning journey.
+This document covers background mechanics of online tracking, network surveillance, packet routing vulnerabilities, and practical privacy tools including **The Onion Router (Tor)** and **ProxyChains** for penetration testing and privacy preservation.

 ---